Chisom83/Pizza-Pro-Analysis/README.md

 - Data-driven promotional timing.
 - Opportunity to optimize the menu and customer satisfaction.

----

-## Tools & Technologies
-- *Power BI:* Dashboards and visualizations
-- *Excel:* Data cleaning and exploration
-- *SQL (optional):* For querying if data was in a relational database

----

 ## Next Steps
 - Add customer demographic segmentation.